Public Facilities Privacy & Security Act: Presidential candidates

 Some Republican 2016 U.S. presidential candidates have publicly stated they would not have signed House Bill 2, including Ohio Governor John Kasich and businessman Donald Trump.

 Kasich defended his position against the law by saying, "Why do we have to write a law every time we turn around in this country?
 Can't we figure out just how to get along a little bit better and respect one another?"

-Speaking about the economic impact that the law has had on North Carolina, Trump said, "North Carolina did something that was very strong and they're paying a big price and there's a lot of problems"; and, when asked which restroom a transgender person should use in one of his buildings, he said that they should use whichever one they're most comfortable using.
-After he became the presumptive nominee of the Republican Party, Trump altered his stance and supported the law on July 6 in Raleigh.
+Speaking about the economic impact that the law has had on North Carolina, Trump said, "North Carolina did something that was very strong and they're paying a big price and there's a lot of problems"; when asked which restroom a transgender person should use in one of his buildings, he said that they should use whichever one they are most comfortable using.
+After becoming the presumptive nominee of the Republican Party, Trump altered his stance and supported the law on July 6 in Raleigh.
 Later on, he emphasized that the states should be allowed to decide on the matter, despite his personal stance.

 The Democratic 2016 presidential candidates, former Secretary of State Hillary Clinton and Vermont Senator Bernie Sanders, both condemned the law.